THE ARTHUR R. KRAVITZ AWARD FOR COMMUNITY ACTION AND HUMANITARIAN CONTRIBUTIONS

 Arthur M. Kravitz Awardees

 Karen Melikian, PhD, has been dedicated to psychoanalysis and its application in the wider community for many years.
-Beyond her practice in adult and child psychotherapy and psychoanalysis, she has participated through Physicians for Human Rights in interviewing refugees seeking asylum in the Boston area as well as the deportation center for women and children in Dilly, Texas.
-Her career has included consulting to the past Massachusetts Department of Social Services and providing clinical treatment to children in long term care through the Massachusetts Department of Mental Health.
+This has included working with Physicians for Human Rights in interviewing refugees seeking asylum in the Boston area, the deportation center for women and children in Dilly, Texas, and the past Massachusetts Department of Social Services and providing clinical treatment to children in long term care through the Massachusetts Department of Mental Health.
 She is currently a supervisor for The McLean/Franciscan children’s services programs.
-Dr. Melikian was recently invited to address the Armenian psychoanalytic association in Yerevan, Armenia and gave a paper on Creativity and Play.
-She has remained involved with the Armenian association by teaching a Winnicott seminar via Skype.

 Gil Noam, PhD (Habi.), EdD, is a nationally recognized developmental psychologist, and the founder and director of the PEAR Institute: Partnerships in Education & Resilience, a joint initiative at Harvard University and McLean Hospital.
 His career exemplifies how a scholar and clinician can innovate, integrate, and apply multidisciplinary knowledge in community settings to benefit and support our children.